zmyer/graal/docs/reference-manual/languages/jvm/operations.md

 The default value is `Diagnose` and causes failing compilations to be retried with extra diagnostics enabled.
-Just before the VM exits, all diagnostic output captured during retried compilations is written to a .zip file and prints output to the console such as:
+Just before the VM exits, all diagnostic output captured during retried compilations is written to a .zip file and output such as the following is printed to the console:
 ```
 Graal diagnostic output saved in /Users/demo/dumps/1499768882600/graal_diagnostics_64565.zip
 ```